 “How dare you lay your hands on Ainsworth!”

-That entire half of the audience rioted and threw their concession snacks and drinks at Ren.
-None of them actually reached him.
+That entire half of the audience rioted.
+They threw their concession snacks and drinks at Ren, though none of them actually reached him.

-Ren’s eye twitched at this ugly sight of sore losers who refused to accept what had just happened.
+Ren’s eye twitched at this ugly sight of sore losers who refused to accept what had just happened in front of them.
 So, he walked over to the referee who seemed too scared to move and stole the mic from him.